A hidden getaway in urban Miami, Deering Estate is worth discovering

 The other building, the Stone House, is a grand castle-like place Deering built as his home in 1922.
 Its design was inspired by two castles in Sitges, Spain.
 Without its original furnishings, the big Stone House seems hauntingly empty, but that is part of its magic.
 The spaces and views of Biscayne Bay are stunning and without the period furniture, visitors are allowed to wander through the rooms on their own after the tour.

 One of my favorite spots on the Deering Estate is the wine cellar — don’t miss it!

 Hidden behind a false-wall and a three-ton bank vault door in the basement is a room that housed 4,500 bottles of champagne, wine and spirits, hidden during the Prohibition.
 It was flooded by a 1945 hurricane and its combination lost.
 It remained sealed until 1985, when the Deering Estate became a public park and Deering’s new owners hired a famous safe-cracker to break in.
 The wine cellar has been restored to include hundreds of vintage bottles.
-Here’s the whole story of the wine cellar.

 The appeal of the Deering Estate extends beyond the historic homes.